Prasanna38430/ML-Based-Diabetes-Prediction-System/README.md

 - `training_data` – Used as baseline for drift detection
 - `processed_files` – Prevents reprocessing of already-ingested files

-## Grafana Dashboards
+## 📊 Grafana Dashboards

+### Monitoring Dashboards for Data Quality and Model Performance

+Effective monitoring of both data ingestion quality and model predictive performance is essential for maintaining the reliability and robustness of machine learning systems in production.
+This documentation outlines two complementary dashboards designed to provide comprehensive observability over data and model health.

+---

-### 1. Ingested Data Monitoring Dashboard
+## 1. Ingested Data Quality Monitoring Dashboard

+This dashboard provides real-time insights into the quality and integrity of incoming data streams.
+Monitoring these metrics facilitates early detection of data anomalies that may compromise downstream predictive accuracy.

-- **Invalid Rows Percentage Gauge** – Shows latest invalid % from ingestion
+- **Invalid Rows Percentage Gauge**
+  Displays the proportion of invalid rows within the last 10-minute ingestion window.
+  **Purpose:** Quickly identifies bad or incomplete patient records so they can be fixed before affecting predictions.

-- **Valid vs Invalid Row Trends** – Compares recent ingestion batch quality
+- **Valid vs Invalid Row Trends**
+  Temporal visualization of counts of valid versus invalid records across recent ingestion batches.
+  **Purpose:** Helps track if data quality is improving or getting worse over time.

-- **Missing Value % Drift** – Tracks missing data over time
+- **Missing Value Percentage Drift**
+  Measures the percentage of missing values aggregated over 10-minute intervals across the past 24 hours.
+  **Purpose:** Tracks missing data in key features like blood glucose or HbA1c, which are important for diabetes prediction.

-- **Error Categories Breakdown** – Displays error counts by category (missing, type, range, etc.)
+- **Error Category Breakdown**
+  Categorical distribution of ingestion errors over the past hour, encompassing missing values, type mismatches, range violations, and format errors.
+  **Purpose:** Categorizing error types directs and helps focus on fixing the most common data problems.

-- **Missing Values Distribution** – Shows breakdown of missing fields like age, gender, etc.
+- **Missing Values Distribution**
+  Feature-level aggregation of missing value counts within the most recent 30-minute period.
+  **Purpose:** Identifies which specific features suffer from data gaps, informing feature-specific data quality improvements.

+---

-### 2. Data Drift & Prediction Issues Dashboard
+## 2. Data Drift and Model Prediction Monitoring Dashboard

+This dashboard tracks key indicators of model input drift and predictive performance, enabling the detection of degradation and informing model maintenance decisions.

-- **Prediction Class Distribution** – Bar chart of Yes/No prediction counts
+- **Prediction Class Distribution**
+  Distribution of predicted classes ("Yes" vs "No") within the last hour.
+  **Purpose:** Monitoring class prediction ratios assists in detecting shifts in input data distribution or model bias.

-- **Age Drift vs Training Data** – Line chart showing % drift in age compared to training average
+- **Age Feature Drift Relative to Training Data**
+  Percentage deviation of average predicted age (calculated in 30-minute intervals) compared to the training dataset mean.
+  **Purpose:** Helps identify changes in the patient population that might affect the model’s accuracy since age is an important factor.

+- **Model Confidence Score Over Time**
+  Average confidence of model predictions aggregated over 30-minute intervals.
+  **Purpose:** Lower confidence might indicate the model is less certain due to new or different patient data..

+- **Model Accuracy Over Time**
+  Hourly aggregated accuracy metric derived by comparing predicted labels to actual ground truth.
+  **Purpose:** Measures how well the model is performing with real data, which is key to trusting its predictions.

+---
 - Grafana queries for all these graphs are provided in a separate `grafana_queries.sql` file.